 Building from this neuroscience-based foundation, the course will then explore the key components of a successful negotiation:

 - Planning your Negotiation Strategy (Should you Negotiate; Position vs Interests; Dispute Resolution or Deal-Making; Cross-Cultural Influences; Ethical Considerations; Use of Agents; Use of a Negotiation Planning Checklist).

 - Using Key Tactics for Success (Developing Relationships; Power; Psychological Tools and Traps; Assessing your Negotiating Style).

 - Creating an Enforceable Contract Upon the Close of Negotiations (Basics of Contract Law; Sources of Contract Law; Use of a Contract Law Checklist; Contract Strategy).

 - Performing and Evaluating your Agreement (Resolving Disputes; Making Use of Alternative Dispute Resolution Processes; Making Use of Corporate Pledges, Screens, Contract Clauses, and Online Resources).

 - In Class Negotiation Simulation and Exercises (Making Use of Cases, Videos, and Peer Feedback to Build Skill Competence).

-Dr. Al H. Ringleb is founder and president of CIMBA and Executive Oxygen in Italy.
+Dr. Al H. Ringleb is founder and president of CIMBA ITALY and of NeuroLeadership Lab.
 He holds a PhD and a JD and has more than 15 years of experience in the application of neuroscience to leadership and personal development.
 He’s a leader in developing and utilizing personal measurement technology to make use of data and not just theoretical concepts in the area of neuroscience.